roseengineering/MicroPython-si5351.py/README.md

 si.enableOutputs(True)
 ```

-The next, fuller example is an implementation of a VFO using the SI5351.
+The next example is an implementation of a VFO using the SI5351.
 It was designed for the Heltec ESP8266 WIFIKIT Version A
 and it is provided in the repo as example.py.